MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Methodology

 \section{Methodology}

 In this section, we detail the proposed end-to-end tracking framework, termed MambaNUT.
 First, we begin with the preliminary of state space models (SSM) and the Mamba.
-Then, we introduce the Adaptive Curriculum Learning (ACL) component for addressing imbalanced data learning problems, which include two-level curriculum schedulers: the sampling scheduler and the loss function scheduler.
-Last, the overall architecture of the proposed MambaNUT was described in detail, as shown in Fig. \ref{fig_MambaNUT_overview}.
+Then, we introduce the Adaptive Curriculum Learning (ACL) strategy for addressing imbalanced data learning problems, which include two schedulers for sampling and loss backward propagation.
+Last, the overall architecture of the our MambaNUT was described in detail, as shown in Fig. \ref{fig_MambaNUT_overview}.